otonashi-labs/chatgpt-wrapped/README.md

     ```

 ### 2. Infuse Metadata (`metadater/`)
 The "brain" of the project.
-It uses **Gemini 3 Flash** to analyze every conversation against a custom 10-domain taxonomy.
-Each conversation is enriched with:
+It uses **Gemini 3 Flash** to analyze every conversation against a custom 10-domain taxonomy defined in [`metadater/config.py`](metadater/config.py).
+Each conversation is enriched with metadata according to the instructions in [`metadater/prompt.md`](metadater/prompt.md):
 *   **Classification**: Domain, sub-domain, conversation type, and request types.
 *   **Context**: User intent, specific keywords, and entity extraction.
 *   **Quality Metrics**: 8+ numerical scores measuring engagement and response quality.